magnopus-opensource/connected-spaces-platform/Library/docs/source/manual/documentation/multiplayer_state_replication.md

 void SpaceEntity::SendUpdate(CallbackHandler Callback);
 ```

-This calls into the `SpaceEntitySystem` (which manages all entities and is responsible for multiplayer service communication) and the entity will be enqueued for patch message transmission.
+This calls into the `OnlineRealtimeEngine` (which manages all entities and is responsible for multiplayer service communication) and the entity will be enqueued for patch message transmission.

 ## Patch Message Serialization

-When the entity update is dequeued by the `SpaceEntitySystem` and prepared for transmission, it is first serialised into the expected data format for SignalR and MsgPack, as the payload of `SendObjectPatch`.
+When the entity update is dequeued by the `OnlineRealtimeEngine` and prepared for transmission, it is first serialised into the expected data format for SignalR and MsgPack, as the payload of `SendObjectPatch`.

 ```c++
 SignalRMsgPackEntitySerialiser Serialiser;